Save Uganda Movement: Uganda–Tanzania War

 At some point in early 1979, Ejalu made a unity pact with another opposition faction headed by ex-President Milton Obote.
 At this point, SUM had a neutral stance in regard to Obote's possible restoration to presidency, working with him but preferring another successor to Amin.
 SUM eventually became affiliated with the "National Revolt", a loose coalition of Ugandan militant groups connected to Obote.
 SUM and Obote eventually agreed to launch a united raid into Uganda, targeting the barracks at Tororo.
 However, Obote's faction launched the attack earlier than planned without informing SUM, resulting in the Battle of Tororo in early March 1979 and a defeat for the rebels.
 SUM blamed Obote's faction for the failure, causing severe tensions.
 Obote's followers countered that SUM had not been able to organize the agreed number of fighters for the operation.
 Later that month during the Moshi Conference, SUM and other Ugandan opposition groups united to form the Uganda National Liberation Front and its armed wing, the Uganda National Liberation Army.
 SUM member Zeddy Maruru was appointed secretary of the UNLA's Military Commission.
 At this time, SUM claimed to have grown to 1,500 fighters, of which 1,100 were already operating in Uganda.
 These numbers were probably exaggerated.
 Regardless, these claims helped SUM to raise funds from wealthy donors.

+Though SUM's role in the Uganda–Tanzania War was often minimized in the post-war discourse and literature, war correspondent Al J Venter expressed the belief that SUM crucially contributed to the fall of Amin's government due to its effective sabotage campaign and intelligence gathering for the TPDF.